 What has the reaction to the responsible lending changes been?

-At a turbulent economic time, with many homeowners still deferring their loan repayments due to financial hardship and JobSeeker and JobKeeper payments being scaled back over the coming months, it’s not surprising that opinion is split on whether removing responsible lending obligations on banks is a good idea.
+At a turbulent economic time, with many homeowners still deferring their loan repayments due to financial hardship and JobSeeker and JobKeeper payments being scaled back, it’s not surprising that opinion is split on whether removing responsible lending obligations on banks is a good idea.

 What are consumer groups saying?